firstbatchxyz/dria-sdk/docs/README.md

 **Flexible and Scalable Custom Pipelines**:

-Dria provides extremely flexible tools to write custom pipelines and scale them through the network.
+Dria provides flexible tools to write custom pipelines and scale them through the network.
 You can design complex data generation workflows tailored to your specific needs, all without requiring your own GPUs.

 **Extensive Built-in Toolset**: